 Bring your data to life with Power BI

-In this example, we’ve used a Power BI sales and marketing file (PBIX) from Microsoft’s homepage.
+In the following example, I’m using a Power BI sales and marketing file (PBIX) from Microsoft’s homepage.

-From inside the Power BI home screen, click on Get Data.
+From inside the Power BI home screen, click Get Data.

-You can use many data sources for your Power BI reports including Excel and CSV files, online services like Facebook and Adobe, or databases such as SQL, Azure and Oracle.
+You can use various data sources for Power BI reports including Excel and CSV files, online services like Facebook and Adobe, or a database such as Oracle.

-Step 2: Graphs and visualization in Power BI
+Step 2: Create a chart in Power BI

-For our first visualization, we will create a simple Time Series Chart by clicking on Sales Fact and selecting Sum of Revenues from the dropdown menu.
+For my first visualization, I will create a simple Time Series Chart by clicking on Sales Fact and selecting Sum of Revenues from the dropdown menu.

-This, or any other KPI, can be moved by drag and drop to Values under the visualizations side menu.
+You can move this, or any other KPI, by dragging and dropping it to Values under the visualizations side menu.

-In addition, dates must be added under Axis.
-Go to Date and then, from the dropdown menu, move the date field to Axis.
+Go to Date and then, via the dropdown menu, move the date field to Axis.

 Step 3: Add a map to your Power BI report

 From SalesFact, select a KPI.
-Here we’ve added Sales $.
+Here I’ve added Sales $.
 Drag and drop it to Tooltips.

 Go to Format and then go to Heat map and slide it to On.

-Step 4: Add data in the form of cards and tables
+Step 4: Add data in cards and tables

 One of the strengths of Power BI is that complex data can be boiled down to simple visualizations.
 Cards and advanced tables are great tools to help you do this.

-Here we’ve created a multi-row card that shows sales, the amount of products sold and the total revenue for each product category.
+Here I’ve created a multi-row card that shows sales, the number of products sold, and the total revenue for each product category.

-Step 5: Format the style of your visualization
+Step 5: Change the formatting of your visualization

-Move to the format pane and change the colors and format.
-For the multi-row card, we’ve added a simple background to highlight each product category.
+Go to the Format pane and change the colors and format.
+For the multi-row card, I’ve added a simple background to highlight each product category.

-If you prefer a bar chart to simple line chart, just click on the preferred graph/diagram style.
+If you want a bar chart instead of a simple line chart, just click on your preferred graph/diagram style.

-In the example here, we’ve chose a Line and stacked column chart and added another field under Line values.
+In the example here, I’ve chosen a line and stacked column chart and added another field under Line values.

 Want to create reports with other software?